eriktks/kmtrein/README.md

 the longest at the bottom:

 ```
-22:39 23:07 00:03 43.5 0.0 93 nijmegen shertogenbosch
+24:55 25:25 00:04 35.7 0.0 71 leeuwarden grijpskerk
-23:23 23:51 00:16 46.6 0.0 103 shertogenbosch utrechtcentraal
+25:25 25:39 00:00 18.8 0.0 80 grijpskerk groningen
-# largest distance : 1853.0
+# largest distance : 1733.1
 ```

 The bottom line shows the total distance covered by this route.
 The other lines cover the different parts of the route.
-For example, the line above the last line should be read like this: *Take the train from 's Hertogenbosch to Utrecht Centraal leaving at 23:23 and arriving at 23:51;
+For example, the line above the last line should be read like this: *Take the train from Grijpskerk to Groningen leaving at 25:25 (01:25) and arriving at 25:39 (01:39);
-waiting time after your previous train is 16 minutes.
-Length of this train ride is 46.6 km.
-Distance difference of this suggestion with the best suggestion at this time of the day is 0.0 km.*
+the transfer time from your previous train is 0 minutes.
+The length of this train ride is 18.8 km.
+Distance difference of this suggestion with the best suggestion at this time of the day is 0.0 km, the speed of the train is 80 km per hour.*

 ## Finding longer routes